-Almost extinct with an estimated 140 left in the wild, this is a rare opportunity to see these antelopes.
-These antelopes are distinct because of their striking reddish-brown coat with black and white markings or white-yellow stripes.
+Almost extinct, with an estimated 140 left in the wild, this is a rare opportunity to see these antelopes.
+These antelopes are distinct because of their striking reddish-brown coat with black-and-white markings or white-yellow stripes.

-These animals have two horns, spiraled slightly.
+These animals have two horns, spiraling slightly.
 The natural habitat is tropical jungles.
 Bongos like to consume roots, grass, and leaves.
 The greatest danger for them is deforestation and hunting, which have caused the population to decline to near extinction.

 You can see bongos while driving by the sixth zone of the African Savannah route.

 In addition to the baboons, tigers, and bongo, there are lions, emu camels, giraffes, elephants, meerkats,s and many other species.

 If you’ve ever dreamed of getting close to a giraffe or wanting to feed a meerkat its breakfast, then the Animal Experiences are just the adventure you’re looking for!